- Home

 - View Preservation / Restoration

-View Preservation / Restoration
+View Restoration Division

-If your neighbor's trees / bushes / foliage significantly impair your view, as described above, there are 2 permits by which a resident can restore or preserve their protected view as defined by Section 17.02.040.A of the Municipal Code.
+When trees exceed 16 feet in height or they exceed the roofline of the foliage owner's residence and they significantly impair a view, there are 2 types of permit requests by which a resident may restore or preserve his or her view as defined by Section 17.02.040.A of the Municipal Code.
 These are a View Restoration Permit and a View Preservation Permit.

 - View Restoration Step 1